cyberw/aiolocust/README.md

 uv run aiolocust --help
 ```

-Install for developing aiolocust, or just getting the latest changes before they make it into a release:
+Install for developing the tool itself, or just getting the latest changes before they make it into a release:

 ```text
 git clone https://github.com/cyberw/aiolocust.git